 - Pin the two back panels right sides together along their angled ends.
 Pin in place.

-- Stitch one front facing panel to either side of the assemble back facing panel.
+- Stitch one front facing panel to either side of the assembled back facing panel.

 - Using a ½” seam allowance, stitch all three seams.
 Press the seam allowances open and flat.